aneldev/dyna-slack/README.md

 ## With formatters

-Formatters are few function that apply the Slack's markup for you.
+Formatters are few functions that apply the Slack's markup for you.

 ```
 import {